Tips to avoid procrastination.

 Tracking your time to figure out how long things take you to do can be really helpful, and will ensure that your schedule is well thought out and robust.
 Remember to include time to rest + recharge, and make sure you add some buffer into your timelines (but not too much, see Parkinson’s law below!).

-Parkinson’s law states that work will expand to fill the time available for it’s completion.
+One effective time management strategy to avoid procrastination is understanding Parkinson's law.
+Parkinson’s law states that work will expand to fill the time available for its completion.
 Most of us either give ourselves too much time to finish tasks, or we fail to give ourselves a limit and we work until the task is finished.
 Both cases mean that we spend too much time working on things.
-Start to see if you can stretch yourself a bit to complete tasks in a shorter timeframe.
+Start to see if you can stretch yourself a bit to complete tasks in a shorter time frame.
 If you give yourself 2 hours to write a blog post, it will take 2 hours.
 Try giving yourself 90 minutes or an hour and see how you get on.

 Get creative - can you turn a boring task into a challenge?
 This might look like treating yourself to a reward when you reach a milestone, but could also be a competition with yourself against the clock or create a visual tracker to see how far you’ve come.